AMICI-dev/AMICI/INSTALL.md

 The matlab interface uses the MATLAB MKL, which requires no separate installation.

+On Ubuntu, this requirement can be satisfied with

+    apt install libatlas-base-dev

 #### C++ compiler

 All AMICI installations require a C++11-compatible C++ compiler.